 Supplements, Herbal Treatments, and Antioxidants

-It is very important for patients to let their healthcare providers know about any and all supplements that they are taking.
-This is because supplements can interact with some medications in a way that may cause side effects or affect the way the medications work.
+It is very important for people to let their doctor know about all supplements, herbal treatments, or antioxidants they are taking.
+This is because they can interact with some medicines in a way that may cause side effects or affect the way the medicines work.
 It is also possible to overdose on vitamins and supplements by taking too much.
 This can cause very serious health problems.

 The body needs certain vitamins and nutrients in order for its cells to function well.
-Some COPD patients do not get enough of these from the food they eat.
-Healthcare providers may advise these patients to take supplements to make sure the body is getting enough vitamins and nutrients.
+Some people with COPD do not get enough of these from the food they eat.
+Your doctor may advise you to take supplements to ensure you are getting enough vitamins and nutrients.

-Some of the vitamins and nutritional supplements that may be beneficial for some COPD patients include:
+Some of the vitamins and nutritional supplements that may be helpful for people with COPD include:1,2